-The procedure reads the rain gauge measures of rainfall time series resulted in shallow landslides and provides six (D, E) pairs obtained from the combinations of $W(W_1, W_2, \text{ and } W_3)$ and ΔT_D (48 and 72 h).
-For the 100 considered landslides, the procedure calculates 100 (D, E) pairs for each combination (black circles), which are compared with the 100 (D, E) pairs (red squares) obtained from the expert method (Fig. 5a-f).

-- It can be appreciated that for each landslide the expert method proposes one rainfall event whereas the automated procedure calculates six possible rainfall events.
-The calculated 100 (D, E) pairs exhibit six mean power law trends (the best-fit curve resulting - 15 from the Ordinary Least Squares) close to the expert mean power law trend.
-However, the best agreement between the automated procedure and the expert method is achieved with the combination W_2 and $\Delta T_D = 72$ h.
-Furthermore, it is worth noticing that the six mean power law trends obtained using the new procedure show a slope higher or equal (W_2 and $\Delta T_D = 72$ h) than that obtained using the expert method.
+The procedure reads the rain gauge measures of rainfall time series resulted in shallow landslides and provides six (D, E) pairs obtained from the combinations of W (W_1, W_2) W_2 , and W_3) and ΔT_D (48 and 72 h).
+For the 100 considered landslides, the procedure calculates 100 (D, E) pairs for each combination (black circles), which are compared with the 100 (D, E) pairs (red squares) obtained from the expert method (Fig. 6a-f).
+It can be appreciated that, for each landslide, the expert method proposes one rainfall event, whereas the automated procedure calculates six possible rainfall events.
+The calculated 100 (D, E) pairs exhibit six mean power-law trends (the best-fit curve resulting from the ordinary least squares) close to the expert mean power-law trend.
+However, the best agreement between the automated procedure and the expert method is achieved with the combination W_2 and $\Delta T_D = 72 h$ (Fig. 6e).
+Furthermore, it is worth noticing that the six mean power-law trends, obtained using the new procedure, show a slope higher than or equal (W_2) and $\Delta T{\rm D} = 72$ h) to that obtained using the expert method.
 This means that the automated procedure reconstructs more severe rainfall conditions that triggered landslides than the expert method.
+In other words, the automated method reconstructs longer rainfall events (longer durations) than the expert method.
+This implies taking into account higher cumulated values.
+The differences between each 100 pairs from the automated and the expert methods are as high as 40 %.
+From Figs. 6a-f and 7a, it can be appreciated that these differences are not that relevant in terms of mean trends.
+Considering the data scatters, only a few cumulated values from automated method (Figs. 6d, e, and 7a) are lower than the expert one.
+Larger samples of pairs are needed to explain these cases.

-Figure 6a and b plots the grand total of 600 (D, E) pairs together with the 100 from the expert method: the two mean power law keep similar trends.
-The differences in the two trends are more evident in the log-log graph (Fig. 6a).
-Figure 6b shows the two for the failures.
+Figures 7a-b plot a grand total of 600 (D, E) pairs together with the 100 from the expert method: the two mean power laws keep similar trends.
+The differences in the two trends are more evident in the log-log graph (Fig. 7a).
+Figure 7b shows the two trends plotted in a semi-logarithmic chart: the difference appears to be very slight and constant in time.

+In conclusion, the application to a sample of 100 rainfallinduced landslides shows that the automated procedure enables the reconstruction of multiple (D, E) pairs responsible for the failures.
 A detailed calibration of the variables used within the procedure is needed to make it applicable to other settings with different climatic conditions.

-25 trends plotted in a semi-logarithmic chart: the difference appears to be very slight, and constant in time.

-In conclusion, the application to a sample of 100 rainfall-induced landslides shows that the automated procedure enables to reconstruct multiple (D, E) pairs responsible